IvorySQL/ivory-operator/docs/content/architecture/high-availability.md

 as a result of actions initiated by the application owner or a Cluster Administrator.
 During these voluntary disruptions Pod Disruption Budgets (PDBs) can be used to ensure that a minimum number of Pods will be running.
-The operator allows you to define a minimum number of Pods that should be available for instance sets and PgBouncer deployments in your postgrescluster.
-This minimum is configured in the postgrescluster spec and will be used to create PDBs associated to a resource defined in the spec.
+The operator allows you to define a minimum number of Pods that should be available for instance sets and PgBouncer deployments in your ivorycluster.
+This minimum is configured in the ivorycluster spec and will be used to create PDBs associated to a resource defined in the spec.
 For example, the following spec will create two PDBs, one for `instance1` and one for the PgBouncer deployment: